ashtasht/killemall/README.md

 Now you can run the server using `pm2 start`, `npm start` or `node src/index.js`.
 ## Usage with cURL
+See this as an example for how to use the server, of course all the things shown here also apply outside of cURL.

 ### Getting a token
 Killemall uses JWT, so in order to get a token with cURL you need to run the following command:
 ```bash